-PROPOSAL 1

-ELECTION OF DIRECTORS
+PROPOSAL 1: ELECTION OF DIRECTORS

-The Board is divided into three classes.
-Each class consists, as nearly as possible, of one-third of the total number of directors, and each class has a three-year term.
+Pursuant to our Amended and Restated Certificate of Incorporation, as amended (the "Certificate of Incorporation") and Bylaws, the Board is divided into three classes, with only one class of directors being elected in each year and each class, Class I, Class II and Class III, serving a three-year term.
+Each Class III director has a term that expires at this Annual Meeting, each Class I director has a term that expires at the Company's 2025 annual meeting of stockholders and each Class II director has a term that expires at the Company's 2026 annual meeting of stockholders, or in each case until their respective successors are duly elected and qualified, or until their earlier death, resignation, or removal.
+Each class consists, as nearly as possible, of one-third of the total number of directors.
 Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
 A director elected by the Board to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified.